-Our study considered the following aspects of existing childcare satisfaction: cost and affordability, convenience of location, good quality, and safety.
-Among parents of young children who are satisfied with their childcare provider arrangements, roughly half cite cost and/or quality as the aspect that they are most satisfied with.
+Our study considered the following aspects of existing childcare satisfaction: cost and affordability, location, quality, and safety.31 Among parents of young children who are satisfied with their childcare provider arrangements, roughly half cite cost and/or quality as the aspect that they are most satisfied with.
 Almost two thirds (63%) cite safety as a key satisfaction factor.
-Convenience is a slightly less important factor, with 42% of satisfied parents citing it.
+Location is a slightly less important factor, with 42% of satisfied parents citing it.